 Morton’s toe is a condition of the foot where the second toe is longer than the first one.
 About 15% of the total population on earth has this anomaly.
 It isn’t a serious medical condition, but in certain cases, it could lead to severe pain and complications.

 How can Morton’s Toe Be a disadvantage?

 When the second toe is longer than the first one, pressure could be distributed unevenly on the foot when the person walks or runs.
 The foot would touch the ground differently and excessive pressure would be applied on the ball of the foot right behind the second toe.
-It can lead to further complications such as the arch of the feet going flat, the ankle slightly turning inwards, hammer feet, bunions, knee pain, plantar fasciitis, stress fractures, etc. Most doctors agree that the longer the second toe, the greater the complications could be.
+This could lead to further complications such as the arch of the feet going flat, the ankle slightly turning inwards, hammer feet, bunions, knee pain, plantar fasciitis, stress fractures, etc. Most doctors agree that the longer the second toe, the greater the complications could be.

 The most commonly encountered problem by people with Morton’s toe is Morton’s Neuroma.
 It is a condition where the nerves in between the toes sustain an injury, leading to inflammation and pain.
 Some of the other causes of Morton’s Neuroma are wearing footwear of improper size, high heels, sports injuries, excessive stress on the feet, etc.

 Some of the commonly experienced symptoms are as follows: